ARUNDEL WRIGHTE – Box Hill pioneer

 THE FUTURE OF THE HOUSE

 The demolition or irrevocable changes made to our built heritage raises a number of important questions about how we and our governments value, define and protect it.
-In Victoria the state government is responsible for developing and implementing heritage legislation/protections.
+In Victoria the state government is responsible for developing, implementing and enforcing heritage legislation/protections.

 When will the state government enforce the heritage legislation it already has?